M-F: 8 a.m. - 4:30 p.m.

 f.
 Selling, Advertising or Soliciting: No student shall engage in, or invite any firm, individual, or group to engage in, the solicitation or consummation of commercial or business contracts for any service or product in any public area of the University without the prior approval of the Vice President for Student Affairs.

 g.
-Smoking, Food and Beverages: Smoking is permitted only in designated areas on campus (refer to Smoke-Free Environment Policy in the Student Handbook).
+Smoking, Food and Beverages: Per the Smoke Free Environment Policy, smoking is permitted only in designated areas on campus.
 Restriction of food and/or beverages in some areas of campus will be indicated by signage.

 h.
 Use of Facilities: Requests for non-academic use of University facilities must be made to the SVSU University Conference & Events Center at least two weeks in advance of the requested date.
 Facilities may be reserved only by authorized personnel and student organizations formally recognized by the University.